octobercms/docs/3.x/extend/backend/users.md

+---
+subtitle: Learn about user management in the backend panel.
+---
 # Users

 The user management for the backend panel includes features like roles, groups, permissions, password resets and sign-in throttling.
-Plugins can also [register permissions](permissions.md) that control access to the features in the backend.
+Plugins can also [register permissions](./permissions.md) that control access to the features in the backend.

 ## Backend User Helper